acini/autowikibot-py/README.md

 * imgur client id
 * ID of comment with banned users list
 * ID of comment with excluded subreddits
+* ID of comment with root only subreddits
 * ID of comment with a number of total number of posts

 The file will look something like this: